Erythromycin, 250 mg 20 pcs

 Overdose

-Symptoms: impairment of liver function, up to acute hepatic failure, hearing loss.
+Symptoms: impaired liver function, up to acute liver failure, hearing loss.

-Treatment: activated charcoal, close monitoring of the respiratory system (if necessary – artificial ventilation), acid-base status and electrolyte metabolism, electrocardiography.
-Hemodialysis, peritoneal dialysis, forced diuresis are ineffective.
+Treatment: activated carbon, careful monitoring of the state of the respiratory system (if necessary, artificial ventilation), acid-base status and electrolyte metabolism, electrocardiography.
+Hemodialysis, peritoneal dialysis, and forced diuresis are ineffective.

 ---|---|